perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - removal of on screen notification of camera change
 - dynamic management of trough refill
 - bug fix for https://bugs.launchpad.net/or/+bug/1824364 Precipitation is falling within 3D cab
-- activity specific options setting.
+- activity specific options setting
+- bug fix for https://bugs.launchpad.net/or/+bug/1825670 Crash when activity event at start of run.

 CREDITS